ilei131/crypto-tool-ios/README.md

 # crypto-tool-ios

-A crypto tool
+a crypto tool

-Main function:
+main function:

-store password(encrypted by aes) store pictures(as binary) encrypt and decrypt text messages
+- store password(encrypted by aes)

+- store pictures(as binary)

+- encrypt and decrypt text messages